rdauria/jupyter-notebook/README.md

 # h2ipynb: Jupyter notebook launcer script for the Hoffman2 cluster

-*Jupiter notebook was formerly known as IPython notebook*
+*Jupiter notebook, formerly known as IPython notebook*

 Launch an interactive session on the a compute node of the Hoffman2 cluster via the UGE scheduler from your local computer and displayes it on your local browser.